Midpoint: Generalizations

 The abovementioned formulas for the midpoint of a segment implicitly use the lengths of segments.
 However, in the generalization to affine geometry, where segment lengths are not defined, the midpoint can still be defined since it is an affine invariant.
 The synthetic affine definition of the midpoint M of a segment AB is the projective harmonic conjugate of the point at infinity, P, of the line AB.
 That is, the point M such that H[A,B; P,M].
 When coordinates can be introduced in an affine geometry, the two definitions of midpoint will coincide.

 The midpoint is not naturally defined in projective geometry since there is no distinguished point to play the role of the point at infinity (any point in a projective range may be projectively mapped to any other point in (the same or some other) projective range).
 However, fixing a point at infinity defines an affine structure on the projective line in question and the above definition can be applied.

-The definition of the midpoint of a segment may be extended to geodesic arcs on a Riemannian manifold.
+The definition of the midpoint of a segment may be extended to curve segments, such as geodesic arcs on a Riemannian manifold.
 Note that, unlike in the affine case, the midpoint between two points may not be uniquely determined.